 Since the Industrial Revolution, global warming has progressed mainly because of a rapid increase in CO2 emissions.
 The impact of global warming has not only affected climate and ecosystems but is also threatening to reach various aspects of humans' social and economic lives.
 The Fifth Assessment Report by the Intergovernmental Panel on Climate Change (IPCC) cited the following risks as those that threaten mankind's prosperity and survival if temperature levels continue to rise at the current pace (Note 2).

-(vi) Livelihood and income loss in rural areas due to lack of water resources and reduced
+- (vi) Livelihood and income loss in rural areas due to lack of water resources and reduced agricultural production

 Governments around the world have reached the consensus that dealing properly with the abovementioned problems by arresting global warming is a precondition for realizing the sustainable development of the world.